moderndatacompany/dataos.info/docs/resources/depot/index.md

 **Examples**

-Here are examples demonstrating how the key-value properties can be defined for different depot-types:
+Here are examples demonstrating how the key-value properties can be defined for different Depot-types:

 === "BigQuery"